ncatlab/nlab-content/pages/8/8/4/7/17488/content.md

   [X,\Omega Z]_{strict}
 $$

 being a bijection for all Omega-spectra $Z$.
-But since $\Omega$ preserves Omega-spectra by the first point above, this is still maps into a fibrant objects, hence is again equivalent (using again the property of the left Bousfield localization) to the hom in the strict model structure
+But since $\Omega$ preserves Omega-spectra by the first point above, this is still maps into a fibrant objects, hence is again equivalent (using again the property of the left Bousfield localization) to the hom in the stable model structure

 $$
   [f, \Omega Z]_{stable}